AusterweilLab/snafu-gui/compile_notes.md

 * chmod 777 snafu.app
 * manually remove large files? (dedyne.snet, BEAGLEdata.mat)
 * zip up folder (use mac gui zip, smaller than terminal zip)

-## compiling on mac

-## compiling on windows with pyinstaller (no more py2exe)

-* successfully compiled using python 2.7
-* python 3 is not yet tested

-* if not installed already
-pip install pyinstaller

-* compilation:
-cd py
-pyinstaller interface.py 	# should take 5-10 minutes
-cd ..
-npm run dist-win

-* and then the compiled version should appear in ./dist/
-* ~ 271mb unzipped, ~110mb zipped (using 7-Zip with smallest size specification)